Eugene McCown: Career

-A dramatic descent into hell
+Later life

 On his return to New York, McCown was only 35 years old.
 However, it appeared that his life was behind him.
 Alcohol and drugs had already overshadowed his magnetism.
 Now penniless, he had to beg tirelessly from those who still cared for him.
 Realizing that his talent for painting and music was not enough, McCown was forced to give up all his artistic ambitions.
-Literally haunted by the memory of his past glory, he only enjoyed the company of former expatriates (Virgil Thomson, Klaus Mann, E. E. Cummings, Mercedes de Acosta, Janet Flanner, Monroe Wheeler, Eugene Berman…).
+Literally haunted by the memory of his past glory, he only enjoyed the company of former expatriates (Virgil Thomson, Klaus Mann, E. E. Cummings, Mercedes de Acosta, Janet Flanner, Monroe Wheeler, Eugene Berman...).

 Twice he tried to escape his wretched circumstances.
 In 1943, his love for France made him join the American intelligence services.
 He was assigned a position of translator in London.
 Unfortunately, his physical and moral condition caused him to be discharged a few months after.
 In 1950, Doubleday published his roman à clef The Siege of Innocence, in which he describes the path of a young American artist of great beauty victim of the concupiscence of his companions.

 At 50, McCown already looked like a destitute old man.
 However, with the financial help of a few staunch friends, he managed to reach the age of 67.
 In April 1966, he died at The New York Metropolitan hospital after an attempted suicide.